arcus/Arcus_Labs_Orientation/arcus_orientation.md

 If your request is greenlighted for assessment, then you will be assigned a Project Owner among the Arcus staff who will help guide you through the project assessment.
 The goal of the project assessment is to clarify the needs for the project to make sure that it is something Arcus will be a good fit for.

 A major goal of the project assessment is to identify what, specifically, the scientific team will need from Arcus in terms of data, software, training, and support.
 One component of the project assessment is a **data needs assessment**, to discuss the definition of the cohort to be studied and what information on those patients will be needed (e.g. diagnoses, medications, notes, procedures, demographics, flowsheets).
-There will also be a **data contribution assessment** to discuss possible data contributions to the [Arcus Archives](https://education.arcus.chop.edu/arcus-data-catalog/) at the end of the project; researchers using Arcus are expected to contribute their data when appropriate ([read more about the data contribution process here](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_data-sharing_sop.pdf)).
+There will also be a **data contribution assessment** to discuss possible data contributions to the [Arcus Archives](https://education.arcus.chop.edu/arcus-data-catalog/) at the end of the project; researchers using Arcus are expected to contribute their data when appropriate.

 The project assessment will also include a **privacy review** to identify and mitigate any potential privacy risks ([read more about the privacy review here](https://forum.arcus.chop.edu/t/what-is-a-privacy-review-and-what-does-the-process-entail/190)).